CorbinStark/Embodiment-Of-Fading-Dream/README.md

 ## Requirements for windows

 Ensure that cmake is installed before running with cargo build, this can be acquired at [here](https://cmake.org/download/).
 Make sure to select the option to have it set a PATH variable.

+## Testing
+For unit testing in this project we did...

+## Results
+Overall the project....